Skip to content

 ./bin/mcp-runtime setup

-setup installs: CRDs, mcp-runtime and mcp-servers namespaces, the internal Docker registry, ingress wiring, the operator, and the bundled Sentinel stack (analytics, gateway, observability).
+setup installs the platform pieces companies need for MCP operations: CRDs, mcp-runtime and catalog namespaces, the internal Docker registry, ingress wiring, the operator, and the bundled Sentinel stack for gateway policy, analytics, audit, and observability.

 Common variants: